cgyurgyik/cgyurgyik.github.io/content/about.md

 template = "index.html"
 +++

 Christophe Gyurgyik is a PhD candidate at Stanford University.
-His interests include languages (natural and programming), compilers, and hardware-software codesign.
+His interests include languages (programming and natural), compilers, and hardware-software codesign.

 Previously, he worked on the [XLA][] (Accelerated Linear Algebra) compiler and the [TPU][] (Tensor Processing Unit).
-His initial research [Calyx][] focused on high-level programming models for designing hardware accelerators and [CIRCT][] examined improving hardware design tools with compilers.
+Prior to that, his research [Calyx][] focused on high-level programming models for designing hardware accelerators, which led to collaboration with [CIRCT][], an experimental compiler to improve hardware design tools.
 This was conducted in collaboration with Cornell University's [CAPRA][] under [Adrian Sampson][asampson] and [Rachit Nigam][rnigam].

 In his free time, Christophe enjoys speaking natural languages (French and Italian) and rock climbing.
 A recent memorable adventure was the [Tuolumne Triple Crown][triple-crown].